Value of Meaningfulness

-While meaningful objects are commonly societal or institutional, but their meaningfulness reflects the personal connection it has to the individual.
 Often meaningfulness develops over time as our attachment to an object transforms it into a type of totem or symbol.
-Frequently it is an association with deeply held memories that causes these objects to acquire a meaning beyond its expression.
+It is an association with deeply held memories that causes these objects to acquire meaning beyond their expression.
 The visible becomes secondary to the invisible.

 By sustaining a “conversation” over a period of hours, weeks, or even months, these AI systems can effectively create the illusion of a “relationship” with individuals.
 Using various conversational tactics based on principles of active listening these systems are attempting to maximize both the length and depth of the exchange in order to move from simply helping the user complete a task to being an attentive companion who’s sole purpose is focused on engaging with one person.